 Enterprise contact centres on Five9 rarely operate with a single payment gateway.
 A BPO serving utility companies, insurance firms, and retail businesses needs to route each client's payments to that client's own processor.
 A multinational enterprise may need different gateways for different regions.

-• By merchant — each end client or business unit gets its own gateway configuration.
+By merchant: each end client or business unit gets its own gateway configuration.
 A BPO processing calls for Client A routes to Worldpay; Client B routes to Adyen; Client C routes to Stripe.
-All through the same Five9 instance and the same Shuttle integration.
+All through the same Five9 instance and the same Shuttle setup.

 PCI Compliance